 2. This assignment contains two parts.
-Both are due on the March 2.
-You are allowed to work on the homework in a group of size up to two.
+Part I, due on 10/24 at the beginning of the class, is the written part while Part II, due on 10/31 at midnight on blackboard, is the programming part.
+Part I counts for 170/220 of the assignment.
+You are allowed to work on the homework in a group of size up to five.
 No late assignment is accepted.
 Identical solutions (same wording, paragraph, code), turned in by different groups (persons), will be considered cheating.